instantiator/mvp-rocketship-template/README.md

-# mvp-serverless-app-template
+# mvp-rocketship-template

-A simple template to develop, publish, and test a simple .NET service backend on AWS, with serverless Lambda functions, supported by DynamoDb, behind an API Gateway, and protected by Cognito auth.
+A simple template to develop, publish, and test a simple .NET service backend on AWS, with serverless Lambda functions, supported by DynamoDb, behind an API Gateway, and protected by Cognito auth. 🚀

+The rocket ship design...

 ![A diagram illustrating several services, each with access to a database; behind an API gateway, which has access to an auth service.
 A web app and mobile app both have access to the API Gateway and auth service, too.](documentation/images/rocket-mvp.png "A diagram illustrating several services, each with access to a database; behind an API gateway, which has access to an auth service.
 A web app and mobile app both have access to the API Gateway and auth service, too.")